-Detained Immigrants Plead for Masks, Protection from Virus
+Detained Immigrants Plead for Masks, Protection From Virus

 When they refused Friday, the guards took away the masks, said Elsy, who spoke on condition that her last name be withheld for fear of retribution.

-The Otay Mesa Detention Center, where Elsy is held, jumped from one confirmed case last week to 12.
-There are 72 detainees in 12 states who tested positive and hundreds of others under quarantine.
+The Otay Mesa Detention Center, where Elsy is held, jumped from one confirmed case last week to 15 on Tuesday.
+ICE reported 77 detainees in 13 states have tested positive and hundreds of others are quarantined.

 Detainees in at least four states say they have been denied masks, even as the White House has urged face coverings in public.

-Private prison company CoreCivic, which operates Otay Mesa, denied that masks were withheld unless detainees signed waivers.
-Spokeswoman Amanda Gilchrist said Monday that detainees were given an “acknowledgment form” that a mask alone could not protect them from the virus.
+Private prison company CoreCivic, which operates Otay Mesa, denied masks were withheld unless detainees signed waivers.
+Spokeswoman Amanda Gilchrist said they were given an "acknowledgment form" that a mask alone could not protect them from the virus.

-“It was not the intent of the previous form to require detainees to relinquish all rights related to COVID-19,” Gilchrist said, adding that the company has stopped using it.
-“Detainees are only required to initial documentation evidencing they were issued a mask.”
+"It was not the intent of the previous form to require detainees to relinquish all rights related to COVID-19," Gilchrist said Monday, adding that the company has stopped using it.
+"Detainees are only required to initial documentation evidencing they were issued a mask."

-While jails and prisons are releasing some non-violent offenders, ICE says it has freed 160 people so far and instructed field offices to review the cases of people over 60 or those with certain medical conditions.
+As jails and prisons free some non-violent offenders, ICE has released 693 people considered medically vulnerable and not a security or flight risk, Ken Cuccinelli, acting deputy secretary of the Department of Homeland Security, said Tuesday. a

 The number of people in ICE detention now totals 33,800, down from about 37,000 a few weeks ago.
 Though the Trump administration has effectively shut down new asylum claims during the pandemic, it's still holding people who were apprehended months or years earlier for civil violations, including over 5,800 people who passed government asylum screenings.